himanshusah02/Coding-plateform-Landing-page/README.md

-# code-casa-task-3
+# This is a landing page of a coding class platform landing page
-# this is a landing page of a coding class plateform landing page
+# That is the simple landing page for a coding platform